kaamiiaar/Automated-Irrigation-Demo/README.md

 Developed in one week, this demo has significant scope for enhancements.
 #### To Do:
 - Improve the arduino code to include multiple sensors and switches.
 - Test the code and UI after adding the soil moisture sensor.
-Currently only tested on one temperature and humidity sensor (DHT11).
+Currently only tested on one temperature and humidity sensor (DHT11) and one relay module.
 - Improve the security of API requests to prevent SQL injection and other vulnerabilities.
 - Investigate the potential of integrating a LoRaWAN module onto the ESP8266-12F board.
 This is essential in agricultural settings.